 Keeping track of your DME symptoms can help you monitor the progression of the condition and work with your doctor to find an effective treatment.

-You might not notice any symptoms of DME at first.
+You may not notice any symptoms of DME at first.
 But over time, DME can cause permanent damage to your macula and irreversible vision loss.

 Your annual eye checkup isn’t the only time to be aware of changes to your vision, though.
 Tracking your symptoms between appointments can help you spot early signs of DME and get treatment right away, ultimately helping to preserve your vision.

-Research from 2013 that looked at almost 450,000 adults with diabetes also showed that people with the following conditions may also be at a higher risk of DME:
+Research from 2013 that involved over 440,000 adults with diabetes also showed that people with the following conditions may also be at a higher risk of DME:

 - diabetic neuropathy (nerve damage)

 - diabetic nephropathy (damage to blood vessels inside the kidneys)